lowmow123/hello_world/README.md

 # hello_world
-This is just the tutorial's doing
+This is just the tutorial's doing, hehe...
+This is the second edits